 That's because Kaidan is a Sentinel, undoubtedly the weakest class in the first game.
 It was meant to be a tech/biotic mix, but overall squishiness combined with lack of damage output meant it was just a worse Adept.
 It had tech powers that could lock down enemies, but they replaced biotic abilities that could do the same thing better.
 It had biotic powers that once again could lock down enemies, but they didn't get the really powerful ones.
 They could use pistols, but their version of the talent for pistols (in that they gained the usual benefits through their passive skill) was weaker than any other class's version, and they didn't get any other weapons to make up for this.
 Tech/Biotics also don't complement each other as well as Combat does with either, since both are primarily set on making enemies vulnerable while Combat kills them.
 In the Sentinel's case, making them helpless didn't matter if you could barley hurt them.
 Sentinels usually relied heavily on teammates to do the killing.
 By Mass Effect 3, however, the Sentinel has become a true Jack of All Stats, when tech and biotic powers in general gained much larger damage output and the Sentinel's weapon skills became far more practical.
 It helped that they also got Tech Armor, making them the most durable class.

 While Kaidan was only this in 1, Jacob is definitely this.
 He only has two basic offensive powers (Pull and Incendiary Ammo) that aren't incredibly useful later on, especially when two other squadmates (Jack and Grunt respectively) have the same powers and are better in combat.
-He does exchange Pull for Lift Grenades in Citadel, but again doesn't bring anything else special, as another teammate (Wrex this time) has the same power and also happens to be better in combat than Jacob.
+He gets Lift Grenades in Citadel, but again doesn't bring anything else special, as another teammate (Wrex this time) has the same power and also happens to be better in combat than Jacob.

 In Dragon Age II, it's best to focus all of a character's ability points in their specialization tree and one ability tree, with maybe a few extra points in another tree when the first two are maxed out.
 Trying to spread the points equally across three or more trees can easily lead to Master Of None syndrome since you won't have enough points in any one tree to unlock the secondary bonuses, which can be a real problem at the endgame or on higher difficulties.
 Many of the available moves are decidedly mediocre without those bonuses.